-From the discussion in the previous sections of this paper on the labor market of ESDMSG musicians, As stated at the beginning, the economics begin to worry about view and investigate the contribution of economic sectors than before, although it was known that they have a stake in the economy as a whole, it was not well known what the amount of their participation was, and how it was given.
+From the discussion in the previous sections of this paper on the labor market of ESDMSG musicians, their resources and capabilities, it can be concluded the following.

+As stated at the beginning, the economics begin to worry about view and investigate the contribution of economic sectors than before, although it was known that they have a stake in the economy as a whole, it was not well known what the amount of their participation was, and how it was given.
 Thanks to studies by economist Ernesto Piedras, who has pioneered in this sector, today we know that culture and all that it implies in terms of economic production, distribution, consumption, and employment have an impact strong on the national economy, which is why you should continue doing studies like this to identify sectors of the economy that can provide growth and development of society.